stephenn/cwwwd/Readme.rst

 Access Control (``-a``, ``-d``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default only localhost may access server.
-Control who is allowed and
+By default only localhost may access the server.
+Use ``-a all`` to allow
-denied access to your server by providing comma-separated lists of IPs to
+access to all clients.

-the ``-a`` and ``-d`` options.
-Use ``-a all`` to allow access to all
+Provide partial or full IP addresses to the ``-a`` and ``-d`` options to
+allow and deny additional clients.
+Each option can be specified multiple
+times.

-clients.
+Denied clients override allowed clients.

-The denied client list overrides the allowed client list.

 Document Root (``-r``)